UK Corporate Governance Code Reform

 • Depending on the results of the control assessment, draw up any requirements for control updates, including necessary resources.

 Companies that have not already begun their control transformation should move quickly to ensure they meet the 2025 deadline.
-Depending on current control infrastructure, the transformation process may represent a significant administrative burden, and require the attention and focus of leadership executives.
+Depending on existing control infrastructure, the transformation process may represent a significant administrative burden, and require the attention and focus of leadership executives.

 FloQast Compliance Solutions

-Get ahead of your new obligations under the UK Corporate Governance Code with industry-leading accounting compliance software.
-Delivering automated speed and efficiency, FloQast regtech solutions integrate accounting controls with workflows, building cutting-edge compliance into day-to-day tasks, and ensuring that your organisation is ready to meet its challenges in a changing regulatory environment.
+Delivering automated speed and efficiency, with quick implementation times, FloQast regtech solutions integrate critical accounting controls with workflows, building cutting-edge compliance into day-to-day tasks and ensuring that your organisation is always ready to meet its challenges in a changing regulatory environment.

 To learn more about our UK Corporate Governance Code solutions, get in touch with us today